linkedin/DuaLip/docs/contributing/index.rst

 #.
 Make sure all new features are tested and the tests pass.
 #.
 Bug fixes must include a test case demonstrating the error that it fixes.
 #.
 Open an issue first and seek advice for your change before submitting a pull request.
-Large features which have never been discussed are unlikely to be accepted. **You have been warned.**
+Large features which have never been discussed are unlikely to be accepted.